Phase transitions in exponential random graphs: Proofs

 Fixing an arbitrary $\beta_1<\beta_1^c$, we examine the effect of varying $\beta_2$ on the graph of $l'(u)$.
-It is clear from (\ref{l'}) that $l'(u)$ shifts upward as $\beta_2$ increases.
+It is clear from (\ref{lone}) that $l'(u)$ shifts upward as $\beta_2$ increases.
 As a result, as $\beta_2$ gets large, the positive area bounded by the curve $l'(u)$ increases, whereas the negative area decreases.
-By the fundamental theorem of calculus, the difference between the positive and negative areas is the difference between $l(u_2^*)$ and $l(u_1^*)$, which goes from negative ($l'(u_2)=0$, $u_1^*$ is the global maximizer) to positive ($l'(u_1)=0$, $u_2^*$ is the global maximizer) as $\beta_2$ goes from $m(b(\beta_1))$ to $m(a(\beta_1))$.
-Thus there must be a unique $\beta_2: m(b(\beta_1))<\beta_2<m(a(\beta_1))$ such that $u_1^*$ and $u_2^*$ are both global maximizers.
+By the fundamental theorem of calculus, the difference between the positive and negative areas is the difference between $l(u_2^*)$ and $l(u_1^*)$, which goes from negative [$l'(u_2)=0$, $u_1^*$ is the global maximizer] to positive [$l'(u_1)=0$, $u_2^*$ is the global maximizer] as $\beta_2$ goes from $m(b(\beta_1))$ to $m(a(\beta_1))$.
+Thus there must be a unique $\beta_2\dvtx m(b(\beta_1))<\beta_2<m(a(\beta_1))$ such that $u_1^*$ and $u_2^*$ are both global maximizers.
 We denote this $\beta_2$ by $q(\beta_1)$; see Figures \ref{V-shape} and \ref{qcurve}.

 By analyzing the graph of $l'(u)$, we see that the parameter values of $(\beta_1, q(\beta_1))$ are exactly the ones for which positive and negative areas bounded by $l'(u)$ equal each other.
 An increase in $\beta_1$ will induce an upward shift of $l'(u)$, which must be balanced by a decrease in $\beta_2=q(\beta_1)$.
 Similarly, a decrease in $\beta_1$ will induce a downward shift of $l'(u)$, which must be balanced by an increase in $\beta_2=q(\beta_1)$.
 This justifies that $q$ is monotonically decreasing in $\beta_1$.
-Furthermore, the continuity of $l'(u)$ as a function of $\beta_1$ and $\beta_2$ implies the continuity of $q$ as a function of $\beta_1$. \end{proof}
+Furthermore, the continuity of $l'(u)$ as a function of $\beta_1$ and $\beta_2$ implies the continuity of $q$ as a function of $\beta_1$. \end{pf*} \begin{corollary} The transition curve $\beta_2=q(\beta_1)$ displays a universal asymptotic behavior as $\beta_1 \to-\infty$